 of instructions and forms.

-The Law Library’s free Unemployment Appeal Legal Advice Clinic brochure
+The Minnesota State Law Library offers a free Unemployment Appeal Legal Advice Clinic

 The purpose of this information is to help unemployment-benefits applicants file an appeal without an attorney.
 Staff from the Clerk of the Appellate Courts office can answer basic questions, but they cannot fill out the forms or give legal advice.

 Court of Appeals Opinions are Available to the Public